Associate in Arts in Journalism for Transfer (AA-T)

 Division: Language & Communication Studies

-Students completing the Associate in Arts in Journalism for Transfer will be able to seamlessly transfer into the CSU system to pursue a baccalaureate degree in Journalism.
-Students completing this degree will have an introductory foundation for the field of Journalism through the study of mass communication; reporting, writing, and editing; multimedia journalism including podcasting and videography; and workplace skills and leadership.
-Students will acquire skills and abilities in a variety of communication media.
+Students completing the Associate in Arts in Journalism will be able to seamlessly transfer in the CSU system to pursue a baccalaureate degree in Journalism.
+Students completing this degree will have an introductory foundation for the field of Journalism through the study of print, broadcast and online media.
+Students will acquire writing skills that transfer to print and broadcast journalism as well as the study of ethics in media.
+This degree is specifically intended to facilitate a seamless transfer to the CSU system, but it also provides the preparation necessary for immediate employment in all areas of media.

 Program Outcomes